Eighteen ways to make your life (somewhat) easier and (somewhat) better while applying for disability:

-💥 Check to see if your state has temporary disability or a cash assistance program.
-How to Get on Disability While Waiting to Get on Disability
+💥 Check to see if your state has temporary disability or a cash assistance program or if there are other disability programs you qualify for: Different Forms of Disability

-💥 If you are unable to get to a doctor, check out: How to Get to the Doctor When You Can’t Get to the Doctor
+💥 If you cannot afford a doctor, medications, or medical tests, check out: How to Get to the Doctor When You Can’t Get to the Doctor

 💥 Many people find it helpful to create an online Social Security account while applying.
 On this account, they will occasionally post cryptic messages about your application.

 💥 It’s a great idea to learn the difference between SSI & SSDI.
 It will help you feel a lot less confused when you read the rest of this site.
 Learn the difference here.